 Even writing this, I feel that rage from that moment.

 I don’t remember what happened next.
 Did the highway suddenly get a shoulder?
 Was I able to move over in my lane enough?
-I don’t know for sure; memory is a slippery beast at the best of times, but definitely, fuelled by adrenaline and rage, it is unreliable and full of blanks.
+I don’t know for sure; memory is a slippery beast at the best of times, but definitely, fueled by adrenaline and rage, it is unreliable and full of blanks.
 I do know that I survived that event.
 I do remember watching what had to be around eight police cars racing down the other side of the highway in the moments afterwards.

 So if I survived that event, why do I say that I died?